obayreaps/CSUEB_Hackathon/README.md

 NextGenScholar

-Collaborators: Kevin Le, Jermaine Miller, Jet Ansom
+Collaborators: Kevin Le, Jermaine Miller, Jet Albano

 Introducing NextGenScholar, the platform that simplifies the scholarship search process.
 By creating an account and answering a few personalized questions, users gain instant access to scholarships tailored specifically to their profile.